dylanandes/dylanandes/README.md

 <h1>Hello!
 My name is Dylan.</h1>
 <p>I am an aspiring Software Engineer.
 I've uploaded a few independent projects onto this page.</p>
-<p>I have a B.S. in Computer Science and have been coding in Java since 2017.</p>
+<p>I have a B.S. in Computer Science from Susquehanna University and primarily code in Java.</p>

 </body>
 </html>